jvishnu40/jvishnu40.github.io/_posts/2019-07-31-DevOps-Post-Mortem.md

 # Trigger

-The outage was caused after the push to source code with commit id xxxxxxx.
-This commit eventually built S3 bucket build artifact with version xxxxxxxxxxxxxxxxxxxxxxxx.
-New artifact got deployed into server and occurred outage.
+The outage was caused after the push to source code with commit id xyzxyz.
+This commit eventually built S3 bucket build artifact with version X. New artifact got deployed into server and occurred outage.

 # Resolution

-The outage was fixed after the push to source code with commit id yyyyyyy.
-This commit eventually built S3 bucket build artifact with version yyyyyyyyyyyyyyyyyyyyyyy.
-New artifact got deployed and fixed outage.
+The outage was fixed after the push to source code with commit id zxyzxy.
+This commit eventually built S3 bucket build artifact with version Y. New artifact got deployed and fixed outage.

 # Detection